STRATEGIC THINKING WEEKLY

 After the failed implementation, we reframed the problem: "Should we prioritize proposal speed or win rate, given that we lose 70% of proposals we submit?"

 That reframe changed everything.
 Suddenly the question wasn't "how do we document more thoroughly?"
-It was "why are we submitting proposals we're going to lose?"
+It was "why are we submitting proposals we can't win?"

 The real solution had nothing to do with workflow optimization.
-They needed a qualification framework to stop wasting time on proposals they couldn't win.
+They needed a qualification framework to stop wasting time on proposals they were going to lose anyway.

-Why AI Outputs Fail (And How to Catch It Early)
+Why AI Outputs Fail the Framework Test, And How to Catch It Early

 In Issue #1, we introduced the 3-tests framework.
-Here's the deeper logic behind why these tests work as judgment gates.
+Here's the deeper logic behind why these tests work as judgment gates, and how each failure mode plays out in practice.

 Test 1: Is the problem defined as a decision?